jcalarcon98/drf-twitter-clone/README.md

 ```shell
 http://localhost:8000/swagger/
 ```
-If you want to see this project in production environment, you can visit the next url: www.jcalarcon.me/twitter-clone/swagger
+If you want to see this project documentation in production environment, you can visit the next url: www.jcalarcon.me/twitter-clone/swagger/

 ## Code Coverage
 This project has a code coverage of 89%